Skip to main content

 About Formosa

-Formosa National Park is located in Formosa Province, in the northernmost region of Argentina, covering approximately 10,000 hectares in the heart of the Gran Chaco.
-Established in 1968, it protects a representative section of the Chaco Húmedo (humid Chaco), characterized by gallery forests along the Pilaga River and its tributaries, open grasslands, and seasonal lagoons.
-The park is relatively small but ecologically significant as one of few formally protected areas in Formosa Province, where extensive deforestation has dramatically reduced the original Chaco forest cover.
-The Pilaga River, which forms the park's southern boundary, sustains a diverse aquatic and riparian ecosystem.
+Reserva Natural Formosa (Formosa Natural Reserve) is located in Formosa Province, in the northernmost region of Argentina, protecting approximately 9,005 hectares in the heart of the western Gran Chaco.
+[1] Established in 1968 by National Law 17,916, it was created to protect a representative section of the western Chaco dry forest (Chaco Seco), characterised by dense quebracho forests, gallery woodlands along watercourses, and seasonal lagoons.
+[2] The reserve is bounded to the north by the Teuquito River and to the south by the Bermejo (Teuco) River.
+[2] It is relatively small but ecologically significant as one of the few formally protected areas in Formosa Province, where extensive deforestation has dramatically reduced the original Chaco forest cover.

 Wildlife Ecosystems